Skip to content

 THIS ARTICLE WILL HELP YOU:

-Currently, we are using three cookies in order to track visitor experiments.
+Currently, we are using several cookies in order to track visitor experiments and support related functionality such as cookie availability checks, QA/preview debugging, and Shopify Web Pixel data handling.
 These cookies are a small bit of text that accompanies requests and pages as they go between the Web server and browser.
 The cookie contains information that Convert application can read whenever the user visits the site.
 So in that sense, they are necessary to store user-specific information.

-Below you will find more details for these three cookies.
+Below you will find more details for the cookies Convert may use.

 _conv_v